VERSION 3.0 July 2022

-Switzerland Data processing is carried out in accordance with the data protection principles set out in article 6 of the FADP.
+Switzerland: Data processing is carried out in accordance with the data protection principles set out in article 4 of the FADP.

 3. Webinar registrations

 You can also register for webinars via the Hubspot tool to get to know our products better.
 We store the data you provide so that we can contact you if necessary, e.g. if it becomes necessary to cancel the event.
 We base our data processing on your consent according to Art.
-6 I a GDPR.
+6 para.
+1 a GDPR.
 This consent can also be revoked for the future.
-To do so, contact us via a channel as per point I. The data processing is carried out in accordance with the data protection principles pursuant to Art.
-6 FADP.
+To do so, contact us via a channel described in the contact section above.
+The data processing is carried out in accordance with the data protection principles pursuant to Art.
+4 FADP.

 4. Gated content downloads